-Diana Benedicto-Jimenez is currently a sophomore in high school.
+Diana Benedicto-Jimenez is currently a senior in high school.
 Her yearning for the betterment of the human condition not only lead to the creation of Project Ripples but is also significantly reflected in her personal interests.
 Her love for science allowed her the opportunity to win numerous achievements in Division B Science Olympiads, including that in the categories of Anatomy and Physiology, Rocks and Minerals, Parasitology, and Bottle Rocket.
 She is a current participant in the STEP Science Research Program at Adelphi University, under the mentorship of Dr. Paul Lichtman.
 Diana is a CSHL STARS (Science and Technology Research Scholar).
 If she is not in the laboratory, Diana would most likely be found training for track and field competitions.
 Diana is a USATF Long Island, New York member and competes as an unattached athlete for the 55-meter hurdles.
 In 2018-2019, she won a gold medal at the Long Island Youth Indoor Association Championships, a silver medal at the Armory Youth Championships, and a bronze medal at the Pre National Invitational.
 Aside from her track and field experience, Diana has trained in multiple disciplines of martial arts.
 She is a second-degree black belt in Taekwondo, a third phase in Jeet Kune Do, and is currently training Traditional Krav Maga.
 Her concern for the preservation of the environment and her vision of providing opportunities to disadvantaged children is the backbone of Project Ripples.